leenath001/Sportbook-Arbitrage/README.md

 # Sportbook-Arbitrage
 Strategy attempts to take advantage of line mispricing across sportsbooks.
 This code aims to (1) identify mispricings, (2) calculate optimal allocation, and (3) place bets across multiple books.
+IN PROGRESS

 ## Strategy
 Suppose we have a tennis match between Nate and Amy with the following odds from different books: